pablo-sch/keepcoding-01-javascript-basics/docs/README.md

 ### Note

-- The exercise statements and the code shown have been created by the docent Kevin Martinez.
+- The exercise statements and the code shown have been created by the docent **Kevin Martinez**.

 ### General Considerations